 - Combining warmth, responsiveness, positive discipline, and a balance of guidance with respect for autonomy

-Transitioning from permissive to authoritative parenting requires reassessing discipline techniques and promoting healthy autonomy in children.
+Transitioning from being a permissive parent to an authoritative one requires reassessing discipline techniques and promoting healthy autonomy in children.
+Parents are encouraged to reflect on their own parenting style and make conscious changes to adopt a more balanced and effective approach.
 This transformation necessitates dedication, a commitment to being an exemplary parent, and the ability to balance authority with fostering a positive relationship with the child.

 Establishing Clear Expectations